Databases

 Resources

-I recommend using Studio3T to interact with your MongoDB, as it has a free pro license for academics and is easy to use.
+I strongly recommend using Studio3T to interact with MongoDB, as it has a free pro license for academics and is easy to use.
 The Studio3T Getting Started guide has most of the things you need to learn how to use this program.
+When in doubt, ChatGPT is probably pretty good at suggesting how to make MongoDB queries.
+The "Visual Query Builder" in Studio3T is especially helpful.